svtk/kotlin-swift-interopedia/docs/coroutines/Suspend functions.md

 ## Suspend functions

 Translated into callback, experimentally - into async / await.
-Libraries like SKIE and KMP-NativeCoroutines can be used to improve the interop.
+Libraries like SKIE and KMP-NativeCoroutines can be used to improve the interop and provide cancellation support.

 ### Explanations